Xilinx/workflow-decoupling-docs/yocto-build.md

 # Use the full path to the corresponding PDI file, such as:
 PDI_PATH = "/proj/yocto/vck190-sdt/base-design.pdi"

-# _EXIT THE NEW SHELL_  return the build environment
 ```

 **NOTE: when compiling for Versal ACAP platforms, the path full path to the PDI must be specified**